Get Avast One for iPhone to get real-time protection for your Wi-Fi network

 And it doesn’t matter how advanced your router is or how many computers, gaming consoles, or mobile devices you have — it’s not technically a smart home unless you can control or automate the functions of your home with the technology.
 That could be something as simple as having your blinds go down automatically to keep the sun out of your living room, to as complex as a surround-sound system that follows you as you move throughout your home.

 That being said, most homes these days are packed with connected devices, so whether or not you automate your home functions with smart technology, you’ll want the same advanced level of security to stay safe from cybersecurity threats.
-Specifically, you’ll need something that can protect your entire network and all the devices that are connected to it — like Avast Omni, if you’re in the US.
+Avast One offers comprehensive protection to help secure your home network and keep your communications private.

 Want to check if you have a smart home?
 If you can go on your phone and see how warm it is in your home, turn devices on or off, activate security, or check a security camera… then congratulations!
 You’re living in a smart home.